venkatesh2801/quiz-app/README.md

 ## Description

-The Interactive Quiz App is a dynamic frontend application that allows users to:
+Quizzies is a dynamic frontend application that allows users to:
 - Select topics
 - Answer timed questions
 - Track their score and progress